mmis1000/DOM-Proxy/README.md

 map.set(id, fakeObject)
 ```

-3. WHen the next time, the worker is requesting the same object,
+3. When the next time, the worker is requesting the same object,
    the mainland will find the item in map and send the same id to worker.
    The worker then find the same object in map with that id

 ```js